Ragulkumarv/Ragulkumarv/README.md

 # 💫 About Me:
-Hey There!!
-This is Ragul and I'm a frontend developer👨‍💻 with a focus on web fundamentals.
-I work at Epsilon to deliver the quality deliverables.
-Frontend Developer with 6 years of experience in building high-performance web applications using JavaScript, React, Redux, GraphQL, HTML, CSS, Next.js and TailwindCSS.
-Adept at optimizing UI components, integrating APIs, and ensuring cross-browser compatibility.
-Passionate about writing clean, scalable code and improving user experience through performance optimization.
-Experienced in CI/CD pipelines, API integrations, and Agile methodologies.
-Recently expanded expertise in Generative AI (GenAI) tools to accelerate UI prototyping, generate documentation, and assist in development workflows.
+👋 Hey there, I'm Ragul!
+I'm a Frontend Developer with 6+ years of experience crafting high-performance web applications.
+Currently, I work at Epsilon, where I focus on delivering quality-driven, scalable frontend solutions.

+💼 What I Do
+🚀 Build performant UIs with JavaScript, React, Next.js, and TailwindCSS

+🔁 State management using Redux and seamless data handling with GraphQL

+🎨 Translate complex UI/UX designs into clean, responsive, and accessible interfaces

+⚙️ Integrate REST/GraphQL APIs, and ensure cross-browser compatibility

+🛠️ Optimize components for speed and maintainability

+🔄 Leverage CI/CD pipelines, Git, and Agile practices for efficient delivery

+🌱 Recently Exploring
+🤖 Generative AI (GenAI) tools to:

+Accelerate UI prototyping

+Automate documentation

+Assist in dev workflows with smart code suggestions

+💡 Beliefs
+Clean, scalable code = better collaboration & maintainability

+User experience is as important as technical performance

+Continuous learning and adaptation is key in frontend tech